 There are many resources available to help gifted kids and their parents/caregivers and teachers.
 Here are a few recommended starting points.

 Otago Association for Gifted Children.
 OAGC is based in Dunedin and offers support to parents and teachers of gifted children.
-The association organises speakers on a range of topics throughout the year and also runs activities for gifted children and their families on a regular basis.
-OAGC members have access to a lending library and receive the OAGC newsletter.
+The association organises speakers on a range of topics throughout the year, runs activities for gifted children and their families on a regular basis and provides a lending library for members.
 For more information, go to the OAGC website at http://www.otagogifted.org.nz.

 Hoagies' Gifted Education Page (http://www.hoagiesgifted.org/).
 The self-proclaimed "all-things-gifted" page offers comprehensive resources for gifted kids and teens, their parents and their teachers.
 Just about every topic on gifted education is covered here, with numerous helpful links to other sources.
 Be sure to check out "Gifted 101", including Stephanie S. Tolan's well-known article "Is It a Cheetah?".